-Neither the Securities and Exchange Commission, any state securities commission nor any other federal or state regulatory authority has approved or disapproved of the Bonds or passed upon the accuracy or adequacy of this document.
+These securities have not been recommended by any federal or state securities commission or regulatory authority.
+Furthermore, the foregoing authorities have not confirmed the accuracy or determined the adequacy of this document.
 Any representation to the contrary is a criminal offense.